TheTechnobear/SSP/releases/clds/readme.txt

 ## Differences
+Generally, I've tried to make as close as possible to the hardware module.

 Clouds hardware runs at 32kHZ sample rate, clds runs on Percussa runs at 48kHz.
 There is currently no lo-fi or mono mode.

-But generally, I've tried to make as close as possible

 ## VST Input/Outputs